n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

     Mount and format the disk.
 ```
 $ sudo /usr/share/google/safe_format_and_mount -m "mkfs.ext4 -F" /dev/sdb /opt/galaxy/tools
+$ sudo bash -c 'echo -e "/dev/sdb\t/opt/galaxy/tools\text4\tdefaults\t0\t2" >> /etc/fstab'
 ```
+> A 'bad magic error' at this step is typical, you can ignore it

     Set ownership of the disk to user `ubuntu`.
 ```